lukekim2002/C_LAB/README.md

 9. Quadratic equation.
 (Re_equation.c)
 10. Factorial.
 (ReFactorial.c)
 11. Swap two numbers.
 (Re_Swap.c)
 12. Employee information.
-(Structure.c)
+(Re_Employee.c)
 13. Student database.
 (Stu.c)

 ---
 These are not perfect.
 So just change to your way.
-Number 7, 12, 13 have not finished re-writing.
+Number 7, 13 have not finished re-writing.
 Wait guys!